 There are a number of groups on Facebook where people respond pretty fast if you’ve got a question and they’re packed with useful information to help you with your trip to Thailand.
 Beware that there are some idiots in them.

-The best time to visit depends on what you’re looking for.
+Some of the top travel tips for Thailand include the best time to visit which depends on what you’re looking for.
 The best weather in Thailand is from November to February when it’s cooler but still warm.
 However, this is also peak tourist season.
 Islands on the west coast are also great this time of year.
 Islands on the east coast are better to visit April to September.

 Plan in advance!
 Know when festivals are taking place so you don’t miss them.
 Awesome ones to check out are Songkran (water festival) in April and Yi Peng (lantern festival) in November.